tlwilliams895/gis-devops/src/week04/project/index.rst

 * CSV files ``data/locations.csv`` and ``data/all_reports.csv``
 * ``src/main/resources/data.sql`` copies the csv data into Postgis when SpringBoot is ran
 * Location data now contains multi-polygons instead of a single point
-* ElasticSearch dependencies and Repositories have been added
+* Elasticsearch dependencies and Repositories have been added
-* ``ESController`` contains an endpoint to populate ElasticSearch with all data in your Postgis db
+* ``ESController`` contains an endpoint to populate Elasticsearch with all data in your Postgis db

 Requirements
 ============